Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the GeForce GTX 460 SE will be 13% faster than the Radeon R9 M380 overall, because of its higher data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the GeForce GTX 460 SE should be a little bit faster than the Radeon R9 M380 overall. (explain)

-Texel RateThe Radeon R9 M380 is a lot (more or less 28%) better at anisotropic filtering than the GeForce GTX 460 SE. (explain)
+Texel RateThe Radeon R9 M380 will be quite a bit (more or less 28%) faster with regards to anisotropic filtering than the GeForce GTX 460 SE. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 460 SE is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 460 SE is superior to the Radeon R9 M380, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison